-Livingstone was a prolific explorer and philanthropist who exercised a formative influence on Western attitudes towards Africa in the mid-19th century – today, his staues stand either side of Victoria Falls in recognition of his incredible accomplishments.
+Livingstone was a prolific explorer and philanthropist who exercised a formative influence on Western attitudes towards Africa in the mid-19th century – today, his statues stand either side of Victoria Falls in recognition of his accomplishments.
 Here are 10 facts about the pioneer Christian missionary and abolitionist.

 1. He worked in a cotton mill factory

 Livingstone was born in 1813 in Blantyre within a tenement building for the workers of a cotton factory on the banks of the River Clyde.
 He was the second of seven children belonging to his father, Neil Livingstone and his wife Agnes.

 He began work in his father’s cotton mill at the age of 10 alongside his brother John.
 Together they both worked 12 hour days tying broken cotton threads on the spinning machines.

 2. He was influenced by German missionary Karl Gützlaff

 Livingstone spent much of his youth reconciling his love of science with his all-encompassing faith in God.
 His father was a Sunday school teacher and teetotaller who handed out Christian tracts on his travels as a door-to-door tea salesman.
 He read books on theology, travel, and missionary enterprises extensively.
 This rubbed off on a youthful David Livingstone, who became an avid reader of the teachings of God.